Shop Your Values This Holiday Season

 When practiced thoughtfully, we see conscious consumerism including the following:

-- Don’t buy mindlessly.
-Spend on what you need and on what you and those you are buying for will actually use.
-This is an absolutely essential component of ethical consumption.
+- Refrain from buying mindlessly.
+Spend on what you need and on what you and those you are buying for will use.
+This mindset is an essential component of ethical consumption.

 - When you do buy something, look for products and companies that align with your political and ethical values.